AcroMedia/ansible-role-solr-core-config/README.md

 ```

-- you can add a tag to get different versions of the SolR repo: https://hub.docker.com/r/geerlingguy/solr
+- you can add a tag to get different versions from this SolR repo: https://hub.docker.com/r/geerlingguy/solr

 __Variations of TAG__